auduno/clmtools/readme.md

-pdm tools
+clmtools
 ======

 This is a collection of tools for building face-models for [clmtrackr](http://github.com/auduno/clmtrackr/).
 This includes:
-* Annotater for face images
+* Annotater for images
 * Annotations for some images in the [MUCT](www.milbo.org/muct/) dataset
 * Model builder / trainer
 * Model viewer
 * Emotion classification builder

-The intention is to add annotations for more images than the muct dataset over time.
+Note the annotations included here and the ones used in clmtrackr are slightly modified from the ones included int the MUCT dataset.
+The intention is to add annotations for more images than the MUCT dataset over time.

 Python dependencies for pdm_builder is:
 * numpy